AndrewJBateman/pean-stack-api-display/README.md

 * [Angular Universal](https://angular.io/guide/universal) used to generate static pages using Server Side Rendering (SSR) - to increase display speed and add Search Engine Optimisation (SEO). _A normal Angular application executes in the browser, rendering pages in the DOM in response to user actions.
 Angular Universal executes on the server, generating static application pages that later get bootstrapped on the client.
 This means that the application generally renders more quickly, giving users a chance to view the application layout before it becomes fully interactive._
 * Progressive Web App (PWA) functionality added
 * [Node.js compression middleware](https://www.npmjs.com/package/compression) used to add gzip/deflate compression coding to improve lighthouse audit score.
+* [headerParams](https://angular.io/api/common/http/HttpParams) used to add API keys to http request (only NASA does not allow this method)

 ## :clipboard: Status & To-Do List

 * Status: all frontend API cards working.
+Build file created with no errors.
 TSLinting passes. `npm run test` returns 25 failed 11 success.
 * To-Do: add book & bestseller detail pages & nav, check SSR lighthouse score, publish frontend then do backend.

 ## :clap: Inspiration/General Tools